Which treatment for advanced oesophageal cancer?

-Photodynamic therapy is a relatively new type of treatment that is sometimes used.
+Photodynamic therapy is a relatively new type of treatment that doctors sometimes use.
 It uses light to kill cancer cells.
 There is more information about PDT for advanced oesophageal cancer in this section.

-If you have a narrowing of the oesophagus, rather than a blockage, you may be offered dilatation under anaesthetic.
+If you have a narrowing of the oesophagus, rather than a blockage, your doctor may offer you dilatation.
 The oesophagus can become narrowed after surgery or radiotherapy.
 Dilatation involves stretching or widening the oesophagus.
 You usually have this done under sedation or anaesthetic.
 You may need to have it repeated every 2 to 3 months.
 There is a very small risk of tearing the wall of the oesophagus during dilatation, particularly if you've already had radiotherapy.
 But generally, you can have the treatment repeated over again with no problems.
-Your doctor will refer you to an oesophageal surgeon in a specialist chest (thoracic) surgical unit or a gastroenterologist (specialist in treating conditions of the digestive system).
+Your doctor will refer you to an oesophageal surgeon in a specialist cancer centre.

 It can be difficult to decide which treatment to try, or whether to have treatment at all when you have an advanced cancer.
 You may want to take into consideration your quality of life while you are having the treatment.
 This includes side effects as well as stresses such as travelling back and forth to the hospital.
-Most importantly, you will need to understand what can be achieved with the treatment you are being offered.
+Most importantly, you will need to understand what can be achieved with the treatment your doctor is offering you.

 Rated 4 out of 5 based on 5 votes